Kelsey Calvert: Alberta (2015–2023)

 In their first event of the 2021–22 season, Team Rocque reached the quarterfinals of the 2021 Alberta Curling Series: Saville Shoot-Out.
 Due to the pandemic, the qualification process for the 2021 Canadian Olympic Curling Trials had to be modified to qualify enough teams for the championship.
 In these modifications, Curling Canada created the 2021 Canadian Curling Trials Direct-Entry Event, an event where five teams would compete to try to earn one of three spots into the 2021 Canadian Olympic Curling Trials.
 Team Rocque qualified for the Trials Direct-Entry Event due to their CTRS ranking from the 2019–20 season.
 At the event, the team went 3–1 through the round robin, enough to secure their spot at the Olympic Trials.
 Next, Team Rocque played in both the 2021 Masters and the 2021 National Grand Slam events.
 After failing to reach the playoffs at the Masters, the team made it all the way to the semifinals of the National where they were defeated by Tracy Fleury.
-It was the furthest Rocque had ever advanced in a Grand Slam event.
+It was the furthest Calvert had ever advanced in a Grand Slam event.
 A few weeks later, they competed in the Olympic Trials, held November 20 to 28 in Saskatoon, Saskatchewan.
 At the event, the team began by losing five of their first six games.
 They then won their final two games, which included a victory over Kerri Einarson, to finish in seventh place with a 3–5 record.
-In their final game against Einarson, the team shot a high 95% which included a 94% game by Rocque.
+In their final game against Einarson, the team shot a high 95% which included a 94% game by Calvert.
 Team Rocque then competed in the 2022 Alberta Scotties Tournament of Hearts, where they posted a 6–1 record through the round robin.
-This created a three-way tie between Rocque, Laura Walker and the Casey Scheidegger rink, however, as Walker had to best draw shot challenge between the three rinks, they advanced directly to the final.
+This created a three-way tie between Team Rocque, Laura Walker and the Casey Scheidegger rink, however, as Walker had to best draw shot challenge between the three rinks, they advanced directly to the final.
 In the semifinal, Team Rocque fell 10–7 to Team Scheidegger, eliminating them from contention.
 On March 21, 2022, the team announced that they would be staying together despite the Olympic quadrennial coming to an end.